mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 club remains a popular and practical weapon wherever intelligent species gather.

-Dagger: Dagger: A small knife weapon, approximately 20 centimetres in length.
+Dagger: Dagger: A small knife weapon, approximately 20 centimeters in length.
 Daggers are especially suited to close-quarters combat

 - while grappling (see page 64) someone armed with a dagger can